Leneord1/Headspace_Wanderers/README.md

-# Headspace_Wanderers
+# Headspace Wanderers
-This is the repository for UGAHacks11
+This is the Headspace Wizards repository for UGAHacks11
 ## Name of Team
 ~~~
 Sankalp Amaravadi